 - You must be over the age of 18 years.

 - You should not take orlistat for more than six months over the counter.

 - If you have not lost weight after taking orlistat for three months, you should not continue to take it.

 Your pharmacist will also give you advice on an appropriate diet - a low-calorie and low-fat diet.

 The main side-effects are caused by the fat which is passed out with your stools (faeces).
-You may get fatty smelly stools, urgency to get to the toilet, oily spotting on your underclothes, and excess wind.
+You may have fatty smelly stools, urgency to get to the toilet, oily spotting on your underclothes, and excess wind.
 These side-effects are less likely if you eat a low-fat diet.
 They tend to settle with time, possibly because if they occur they remind you that you should be eating a low-fat diet.
 Other side-effects are rare.

 Note: the above is not the full list of side-effects for those taking orlistat.
 Please see the leaflet that comes with your medicine for a full list of possible side-effects and cautions.

 The following people should not take orlistat: